By The Secret Traveller

 Diving’s a skill that can take you anywhere and introduce you to an awesome community of like-minded adventurers.
 If you’re PADI-certified, you can pretty much dive anywhere in the world.
 Why not take a trip to Belize and dive into its famous Blue Hole?
 If you want to take it up a notch, become a certified PADI-certified instructor and lead dives in some of the world’s most beautiful locations, including Malaysia, New Zealand, Costa Rica, Argentina, Thailand, and Australia.
 You can find out more about PADI certification here.

 The scuba diving community is a friendly and welcoming one, and diving courses are a great place to meet like-minded people from all over the world.
-Yes, there’s probably going to be one or two people in your diving course who think they know better than the instructor, or are more obsessed with getting selfies than they are with learning to use the breathing apparatus.
-Just try and not get buddied up with them.
+Yes, there’s probably going to be one or two people in your diving course who thinks they know better than the instructor, or are more obsessed with getting selfies than they are with learning to use the breathing apparatus.
+Just avoid eye contact when it's time to buddy up with someone.

 Learn to dive courses generally run over a few days, so you’ve got plenty of time to socialise and get to know people.
-Head out with your fellow diving course buddies after a day on the water and enjoy some of the local fare.
+Head out with your fellow diving course buddies after a day on the water and share in your experiences.
 Gap years are all about meeting new people and learning about different cultures and countries.
 This is a perfect way to do it.

-In order to dive you really need to be able to focus on the job at hand and be present in the moment.
-No, I’m not talking airy-fairy ideas.
-When you’re diving, you cannot be distracted by other thoughts, such as the hotel buffet or that missing pair of hiking boots.
-Being aware of and focused on your immediate surroundings ensures you and those around you remain safe while you’re under the water.
-It also allows you to truly appreciate the diving experience.
+When diving, focus is key.
+It's actually super vital to the safety of you and all those you're diving with.
+You need to be able to concentrate on the job at hand, be present in the moment and block out any distractions, all the while remaining aware of your surrounds and looking out for any potential dangers.
+You cannot be distracted by other thoughts, such as the hotel buffet or that missing pair of hiking boots.
+Focus not only helps to keep you and those around you safe, it also allows you to truly appreciate the diving experience.

-More than 70 percent of the Earth’s surface is covered in water, and there really is a whole new world to discover under the watery surface.
-From fascinating shipwrecks to aquatic cities populated by colourful fish, marine mammals, and more weird and wonderful creatures, the depths of the ocean are truly something special.
-And it’s a world that only divers can really properly experience.
+"A Whole New World" is not simply a song from that movie Aladdin.
+It a short phrase that pretty much sums up why underwater exploration and diving is so fascinating.
+More than 70 percent of the Earth’s surface is covered in water, and there really is a whole new world to discover under that splashing surface.
+From mysterious shipwrecks to aquatic cities populated by colourful fish, marine mammals, and more downright weird and pretty ugly creatures, the depths of the ocean is truly something to behold.
+And it's a privilege only divers can really properly experience.
 That’s one pretty sweet club to become a part of.

 Have a fun, safe & enjoyable holiday with our guide to staying safe in Bali.